Qihao-He/Parallel-programming/PI/log.md

 transpose function, which also uses the 3D hardware, is provided to support 2D transforms.

-QUESTION: If the RAM run out easily at the 2^22, I think the PI has 4G of RAM?
+QUESTION: If the RAM run out easily at the 2^22, I think the PI has 512MB of RAM?
 FACT: PI2 B has 1GB RAM.
-PI 3Like the Pi 2, it also has: 1GB RAM.
+PI 3 Like the Pi 2, it also has: 1GB RAM.
+PI 1 B+ has 512 MB.
 Answer: So running the job of 2^22 is taking 2^8(256B) to 2^22(4KB)?

 ACCURACY